Chris Middleton finally meets his childhood hero, Buzz Aldrin…

 But someone was more important than all of these things to the dream-lost boy that I was: Captain Buzz.
 But why?
 (And isn’t he a Colonel?), you ask.

 In 1969, as I watched Aldrin clamber out of the Eagle and bound around, testing the lunar gravity, a caption flashed onto the screen.
 And because our television was a primitive beast, made of wood and tubes and cathode rays, there was a loud buzzing sound as the caption blazed onscreen.
 “What was that?”
 I said, turning to my mother.
 I realise now that she said, “Oh, that’s caption buzz.
 It’s nothing to worry about, dear.”
 But what I heard was, “That’s Captain Buzz.”

-Years later I discovered many wonderful things about Captain Buzz: that he was a pilot, an adventurer, a space walker, and a war hero, but also a rocket scientist and a brilliant theoretician – which alienated him from his peers; that, post-Apollo, he’d battled depression and alcohol, and sold cars in the desert before turning his life around and reclaiming his place in history.
+Years later I discovered many wonderful things about Captain Buzz: that he was a pilot, an adventurer, a space walker, and a war hero, but also a rocket scientist and a brilliant theoretician – which alienated him from his peers; that, post-Apollo, he’d battled depression and alcohol, and sold cars out in the great American desert before turning his life around and reclaiming his place in history.